'People have died unnecessarily.' Ex-Google CEO Eric Schmidt slams US government's coronavirus failure - Local News 8

 The comments mark the tech mogul’s most critical assessment yet of the federal government’s handling of the pandemic.
 And they come as President Donald Trump’s coronavirus response plays a central role in the presidential election campaign.

-Schmidt, who now serves on the board of trustees of the Mayo Clinic and as a technical adviser to Google owner Alphabet, has frequently donated to Democrats.
+Schmidt, who now serves on the board of trustees of the Mayo Clinic and had been a technical adviser to Google owner Alphabet, has frequently donated to Democrats.
 He is one of the leading backers of Future Forward USA, a Democrat-leaning political action committee, according to OpenSecrets.

 Warns of ‘lost year’ of GDP, education and football

-Note: Correction: Eric Schmidt left his role at Alphabet.
-A previous version of this article suggested he was still an adviser there.